UK plan to impose ‘unlawful’ steel tariffs sparks fresh clash with EU

 Mr Johnson’s government proposed on Thursday to extend for a further two years an existing package of tariffs, and quotas on five steel products to protect domestic steelmakers.

-However, the Sunday Telegraph said wider measures were being finalised for announcement in the coming week.
+However, The Sunday Telegraph said wider measures were being finalised for announcement in the coming week.
 No 10 is preparing to hit several developing countries with new “safeguard” import limits, according to the newspaper.

 A government figure opposed to the widening of tariffs said it would “screw the economy” and was “anti-Conservative”, adding: “It is a total violation of the WTO rules.”

-But Mr Johnson insisted that Britain should not have to remove tariffs without other European countries doing it too.
+But Mr Johnson insisted that Britain should not have to “take off” steel tariffs as scheduled in the coming week.
 “I don’t think that’s the right way forward.
 I want another solution.”

+Asked about the tariff plan, the PM’s official spokesperson said: “No decision has been made.
+They will be made soon, and they will balance our international obligations and the national interest.”

-Asked about the plans, the UK ambassador to the EU Joao Vale de Almeida warned that Brussels would be “very tough” on any breach of trade rules.
+The UK ambassador to the EU Joao Vale de Almeida warned that Brussels would be “very tough” on any breach of trade rules.

 “I don’t think protectionism is the solution to any of our problems,” he told Sky News on Sunday.
-“Our course we need to be attentive to the rules of the game.
+“Of course we need to be attentive to the rules of the game.
 When we find this kind of non-compliance, we are very tough, as needs be.”

+Labour’s shadow foreign David Lammy suggested that opposition party could support the government plan if it meant extending steel tariffs.
+“I think it’s the extension that [Mr Johnson] was suggesting ... we would support him,” he told Sky News.

 The plan to override parts of the protocol, agreed by Mr Johnson as part of the Brexit withdrawal deal, sparked outrage in Brussels and raised fears of a trade war if the EU decides to take retaliatory action on tariffs and other controls.